gordon-rennie/refined-article/article.md

 We devote a significant amount of time and attention as developers to ensuring that the data we receive and process is valid.
 We might enforce that usernames fall within a character limit, reject malformed URLs, guard against paying negative values, or countless more domain-specific cases.
 In these examples, the type system could not eliminate the errors: we may accept a parameter `username: String`, but we likely have no intention of allowing the empty string, strange Unicode glyphs, or strings thousands of characters in length!

-In this blog post I will explore _refinement types_ and Scala's `refined` library implementation[^1].
-Refinement types are a powerful tool for restricting the values passed into our logic, helping ensure we fail fast and gracefully on invalid values.
-I'd particularly like to highlight the excellent interoperability of `refined` with the wider ecosystem, and how this can make our programs safer and easier to reason about for very little effort.
+In this blog post I will explore _refinement types_ and their implementation in Scala's `refined` library [^1].
+Refinement types are a powerful tool for restricting the values passed into our logic, which help us fail fast and gracefully on invalid values.
+I'd particularly like to highlight the excellent interoperability of `refined` with Scala’s libraries, and how this can make our programs safer and easier to reason about for very little effort.

 ## Conventional Validation

 We are familiar with the notion of guards in our logic to defend against bad inputs.
 In Java, the convention is to carefully specify a method's contract in its Javadoc, and throw an `IllegalArgumentException` if any inputs are invalid.
-In functional Scala, we prefer to return our result wrapped in an `Option` or `Either`:
+In functional Scala, we prefer to return our result as an `Option` or `Either`:

 ```scala
 def validateUser(username: String): Either[String, String] =